3 Reasons Why We Should Skip Human Level A.I.

 Intelligence started to be explained by using the spirit metaphor, stemming from biblical origins, before being replaced by the hydraulic metaphor, which found its genesis in the 3rd BCE.

 This model looked at intelligent thinking to be due to fluids being moved around the human body and brain.

-Around the 1500's, with the invention of automata, a intelligent machine model started taking over, which then lead us neatly to where we are now: The brain as a super complex computer, a model that fits really nicely in the information age.
+Around the 1500's, with the invention of automata, an intelligent machine model started taking over, which then lead us neatly to where we are now: The brain as a super complex computer, a model that fits really nicely in the information age.

-Yet, while a computer distinctly processes information, with a processor, working memory, and long term storage, the brain operates on a completely different level.
+Yet, while a computer distinctly processes information, with a processor, working memory, and long-term storage, the brain operates on a completely different level.

-For instance, the brain does not have any long term storage, the only thing it can do is re-experience a set of stimuli and respond with trained reactions.
+For instance, the brain does not have any long-term storage, the only thing it can do is re-experience a set of stimuli and respond with trained reactions.

 2. Human Intelligence Is Not "Safe"

-When you think of human level intelligence you can perceive a few things very clearly.
+When you think of human-level intelligence you can perceive a few things very clearly.